angarsky/diveintopython/learn/functions/import_functions.md

 Here, we import the `add` and `subtract` functions from the `my_functions.py` file and use them in the main script.

-### Example 2: Using the map function with multiple arguments
+### Example 2: Using the Map Function with Multiple Arguments

 Suppose we have two lists, `numbers1` and `numbers2`, and we want to add them element-wise.
 We can use the **map function with multiple arguments** to achieve this: